St. Anne's Church, Annaberg-Buchholz

-St. Anne's Church (St.-Annen-Kirche) in Annaberg-Buchholz, German Free State of Saxony, is a hall church whose architectural style is on the boundary between the Late Gothic and Saxon Renaissance.
+St. Anne's Church (St.-Annen-Kirche) in Annaberg-Buchholz is a hall church in the Free State of Saxony, Germany, whose architectural style is on the boundary between the Late Gothic and Saxon Renaissance.
 With a length of 65 m and width of 40 m, it is the largest, true hall church of the Late Gothic in Saxony.
 Its tower is 78 m high, the interior of the church 28 m high.
 It is the emblem of the town and visible from a long way off.
 Saint Anne's was originally built in 1499 as a Roman Catholic church, but became Lutheran in 1539.

 Art-historical importance

 St. Anne's is considered to be one of the most important examples of Late Gothic architecture.
 The style of its vivid interior has aspects of very early forms of the Renaissance in Central Europe, as well as those of the Late Gothic era.
 Its tall, mostly strictly vertical style, typical of the older Gothic, is achieved here using imaginative, intricate designs and arches.
 The style of the Italian Renaissance, which is a throw back to antiquity, is reflected in places in the architectural sculpture and altar pieces.

 St. Anne's Church is the most advanced representative of a range of religious buildings that emerged in the late 15th and early 16th centuries especially in upper Saxony.
 Economic prosperity - promoted by rich silver yields - resulted in an intensive period of construction in the Ore Mountains at that time.
 The design of St. Anne's is reflected in other churches, including Freiberg Cathedral, St. Mary's at Marienberg and St. Wolfgang's at Schneeberg.
-A clear similarity in interior design is particularly evident in St. Barbara's Church, Kutná Hora in Bohemian Kuttenberg (Kutná Hora).
+A clear similarity in interior design is particularly evident in St. Barbara's Church, Kutná Hora.

 In a renovation programme that lasted more than 20 years, many later alterations and changes were removed so that the inside of St. Anne's Church today has been substantially restored to its original state in the 16th century.

+The Schöne Pforte portal in the church was relocated from the dissolved Franciscan monastery in Annaberg in 1577 and is decorated with the coats of arms of Saxony and Poland, a remnant of the founders George, Duke of Saxony and Barbara Jagiellon.